groupdocs-viewer/GroupDocs.Viewer-Docs/python-net/rendering-basics/render-cad-documents/specify-rendering-options.md

 By default the GroupDocs.Viewer converts and renders all documents within CAD format family with the max possible quality.
 In case when the input CAD file (DWG, for example) is very complex, it may lead to quite significant processing time.
 Also, the size of the generated output HTML or image (vector or raster) also may be too heavy.

-Starting from this version 24.9 the GroupDocs.Viewer introduces a new public property within the [`CadOptions`](https://reference.groupdocs.com/viewer/python-net/groupdocs.viewer.options/cadoptions) class — the `EnablePerformanceConversionMode` boolean flag.
-By default it is set to `false` - the GroupDocs.Viewer behaves as in previous versions, preserving the maximum quality.
-But when setting its value to `true`, then the performance-oriented conversion mode is enabled, which leads to significantly lesser conversion time as well as lesser byte size of the output document.
+Starting from this version 24.9 the GroupDocs.Viewer introduces a new public property within the [`CadOptions`](https://reference.groupdocs.com/viewer/python-net/groupdocs.viewer.options/cadoptions) class — the `enable_performance_conversion_mode` boolean flag.
+By default it is set to `False` - the GroupDocs.Viewer behaves as in previous versions, preserving the maximum quality.
+But when setting its value to `True`, then the performance-oriented conversion mode is enabled, which leads to significantly lesser conversion time as well as lesser byte size of the output document.

-Enabling this mode is pretty simple — just create an instance of the [`CadOptions`](https://reference.groupdocs.com/viewer/python-net/groupdocs.viewer.options/cadoptions) class by using [any of the static # described above](#ctors), and then set the value for the `EnablePerformanceConversionMode` property.
+Enabling this mode is pretty simple — just create an instance of the [`CadOptions`](https://reference.groupdocs.com/viewer/python-net/groupdocs.viewer.options/cadoptions) class by using [any of the static # described above](#ctors), and then set the value for the `enable_performance_conversion_mode` property.
 Example is below:

 {{< tabs "example5">}}